Painting in Bihar: Mithila Painting

 One is Mithila painting, a style of Indian painting used in the Mithila region of Bihar.
 Traditionally, painting was one of the skills that was passed down from generation to generation in the families of the Mithila region, mainly by women.
 Painting was usually done on walls during festivals, religious events, and other milestones of the life cycle, like birth, Upanayanam (the sacred thread ceremony), and marriage.
 Mithila painting was traditionally done on huts' freshly plastered mud walls, but today it is also done on cloth, handmade paper, and canvas.
 Famous Mithila painters have included Smt Bharti Dayal, Mahasundari Devi, the late Ganga Devi, and Sita Devi.
 Mithila painting is also called Madhubani art.
 It mostly depicts human beings and their association with nature.
 Common scenes illustrate deities like Krishna, Ram, Shiva, Durga, Lakshmi, and Saraswati from ancient epics.
 Natural objects like the sun, moon, and religious plants like tulsi are also widely painted, along with scenes from the royal court and social events like weddings.
 Generally no space is left empty.

+Bhojpuri Painting

+Bhojpuri painting is a folk painting style that has flourished in the Bhojpuri region of Bihar thousands of years ago.
+This painting style is a type of wall painting primarily done on temple walls or on walls of the rooms of newly married couples and the main motifs are that of Lord Shiva and Goddess Parvati.
+Although in recent times motifs of natural objects and life and struggles of village people are also depicted to make the painting more acceptable among the common people and bring the style close to reality.